 The IPG Program is delivered entirely online.
 The following technology and internet standards are required to ensure reliable performance.

-- Recommended Internet Requirements: High speed broadband access (LAN, Cable or DSL) with minimum download speed of 5Mbps is strongly recommended.
+Recommended Internet Requirements: High speed broadband access (LAN, Cable or DSL) with minimum download speed of 25Mbps and upload speed if 10Mbps is required.

 The program is committed to the orientation of learners to the various program technologies and platforms, and the continuous support of learners through their technology issues.
 The virtual nature of the program requires learners to have basic computer competencies and skills to be successful in the program.
 Competencies and skills including but not limited to: